 \subsubsection{J2226+1310}

 The eastern side lobe of J2226+1310 displays the brightest compact hotspot at its outer edge, indicating that the lobe is of FR II type.
 The brightest peak in the south-western side lobe is close to the core indicating the lobe to be of FR I type.
 The FR I lobe also displays a faint secondary peak at the far end of the structure.
 A bright compact radio core is detected between the FR II and FR I lobes.
 The FR I and FR II lobes of the source seem to be distorted with $\sim10^{\circ}$ bending angle from the main axis of propagation with respect to the radio core.
 The available photometric redshift of the source is $z=0.214$ with a linear size of 247 kpc.
 The source is detected only at 1006 MHz and not at 1348 MHz.
 So, the spectral index between 1000 MHz and 1400 MHz is not available for this source.
-As discussed in section \ref{subsec:cluster}, this source is found near the center of the J222610.8+131026 cluster.